ryan-mcclue/ryan-mcclue/src/mcu.md

 MOTOR DRIVER/PROFESSIONALISM:
-As working in a complex system, driver must:
+EVERY MODULE SHOULD: As working in a complex system, driver must:
   * non-blocking/interrupt, i.e. incorporate into superloop
   * lightweight logging to circular buffer dumped to flash on faults (perhaps also logged to a USB for long-time field system test)
+  * logging for errors
   * console commands:
     - orchestrate tests
     - dump state for debugging
-    - performance readings
+    - performance readings (start and stop commands)

 Robot kinematics is study of motion without considering potential fields blocking motion Inverse kinematics is determining motion to reach desired position (so just trajectory planning?)